kalsan/eth-cil-exam-summary/README.md

 Built for the exam on August 6th, 2018, after which this repo will be abandoned and deprecated.
 I'll leave it here so that the next year's studs can fork it once more.

 The document contains an arbitrary number of errors.
-If you spot some before the exam day, let me know XD
+Use at own risk!